 Have you been told that your child has a sensory disorder?
 Maybe a teacher, occupational therapist, psychologist or doctor mentioned it?
 It’s scary to hear and know that something is wrong with your child.
 It’s frightening to hear words you may have never heard before describe your child’s symptoms.
 Some sensory words described There are

 What does sensory autism mean?
 A sensory disorder is commonly associated with autism.
-However, it is important to know that sensory and autism are not the same thing.
+However, it is important to know that sensory disorders and autism are not the same thing.
 Additionally, sensory autism is not a type of autism.
 This article explains more about sensory and autism and in particular, how they overlap.
-It is important to
+It is important

 Savvy restauranteurs and coffee shop owners know restaurant noise is a problem and often ask, “How can I make my restaurant quieter?”
 Restaurants are notoriously noisy.
 Furthermore, many restaurants don’t realize the potential business that they are losing to hard-of-hearing patrons who, rather than speak up about the noise or ask for accommodations, just stop